Nepomuceno/CoreNLPContainer/README.md

 docker run -p 9000:9000 gabrielbico/stanfordcorenlp
 ```

-By default, CoreNLP will not have auth enable you can add Auth to it by seeting up the `USERNAME` and `PASSWORD` variables :
+By default, CoreNLP will not have auth enable you can add Auth to it by seeting up the `LOGIN` and `PASSWORD` variables :

 ```
-docker run -e USERNAME=YOUR_USER -e PASSWORD=YOUR_SECRET -p 9000:9000 -ti gabrielbico/stanfordcorenlp
+docker run -e LOGIN=YOUR_USER -e PASSWORD=YOUR_SECRET -p 9000:9000 -ti gabrielbico/stanfordcorenlp
 ```

 By default, CoreNLP will use up to 4GB of RAM.
 You can change this by setting